Autumn Budget 2024: Filling the black hole

 End clients to take responsibility for umbrella company tax compliance

-31 October 2024Employers will find that umbrella companies have no longer got them fully covered for PAYE and NICs from April 2026.
+31 October 2024Umbrella companies won't have you covered from April 2026 - at least as regards employment taxes.
 The Chancellor has plans for a crackdown on non-compliance in umbrella companies which would make end clients and agencies responsible for PAYE and NICs compliance.